ropensci/GSODR/README.md

 ![Comparison of GSOD daily values and average monthly values with CHELSA climate monthly values](README-example_3.2-1.png)

-#### Example 4 - Finding stations within a given radius and download them
+#### Example 5 - Finding stations within a given radius of a point

-GSODR provides a function, `nearest_stations()`, which will return a list of stations in the GSOD data set that are within a specified radius (kilometres) of a given point expressed as latitude and longitude in decimal degrees.
+Using the `nearest_station()` function will return a list of stations in the GSOD data set that are within a specified radius (kilometres) of a given point expressed as latitude and longitude in decimal degrees
+\[WGS84\].

 ``` r
 # Find stations within 50km of Toowoomba, QLD.